ModyQyW/vite-plugin-eslint2/README.md

 - Type: `string`
 - Default: `'eslint'`

-Path to ESLint instance that will be used for linting.
+Path to ESLint that will be used for linting.
 Use [dynamic import](https://javascript.info/modules-dynamic-imports) under the hood.
 Read [vite server.fs options](https://vitejs.dev/config/server-options.html#server-fs-strict) first.

 ### `formatter`